treasure-data/embulk-input-marketo/README.md

 ## Configuration

-Below parameters are shown in "Admin" > "Web Servises" page in Marketo.
+Below parameters are shown in "Admin" > "Web Services" page in Marketo.

 - **endpoint** SOAP endpoint URL for your account (string, required)
 - **wsdl** SOAP endpoint URL for your account (string, default: endpoint + "?WSDL")